Leveling your Pier and Beam Home with Shims?May 9, 2023 Shelby Barker

 What is a Pier and Beam Foundation?

 Pier and beam foundations are a type of foundation that supports the weight of your home.
-It is made up of two parts: the piers and beams.
-The piers are vertical columns that are placed in the ground to support the house’s weight.
-They can be made from concrete or wood, depending on what you want to use in your home.
-The beams connect these vertical supports together to create a strong base for your home’s structure.
+This foundation type is made up of two distinct parts: the piers and beams.
+The piers are the vertical columns that are placed into the ground to support the weight of the home.
+They can be made from concrete or wood, depending on which you prefer to use in your home.
+The horizontal beams connect with these vertical supports to create a strong base for your home’s structure.

 Signs of Foundation Failure in a Pier and Beam Home

 Shimming is the process of adding a thin piece of material to make slight adjustments between home elements, including foundations.
 Shims are inserted between larger parts to fill gaps, level, and adjust while maximizing alignment and support.
 One thing to note: shims are not a permanent solution–you’ll need to go back every few years to add more materials until your house is level again.
 And even then, there could still be issues with shifting soil underneath the footings if there isn’t enough support in place for them (which would require further repairs).

 Shimming is a temporary fix that can cause further damage to your foundation.
 It can also cause structural instability, and it’s a waste of money.